orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - [ ]
-	- Allow for intermediate result. for .count/.reduce and nodes -> Halting problem

 	- Function as initial instantiated from some vertex

 	- Intermediate results pending change

-	- Compose for function initials?
-	- How to think about this as a single function with intermediate steps.
 	 - Control flow
 		 * How to use outputs of results into new functions, then pattern-match on the combination of those functions with branches on results.